- Design is underway on the Vancouver rail yard bypass, a project that will reduce passenger rail congestion through the Vancouver rail terminal.

 What is the project timeline?

-The Vancouver Bypass project is in the design phase and rail construction will continue through spring 2016.
+A portion of the Vancouver Bypass project is in the design phase while crews are constructing its first part.
+Rail construction will continue through spring 2016.

 The West 39th Street bridge project construction contract was awarded in April 2009.
 Construction on the bridge began in May 2009.
 The new bridge was opened to traffic on Nov.
 3, 2010.